dankamongmen/notcurses/doc/man/man3/notcurses_visual.3.md

 **ncvisual_render** should be able to create new planes in piles other than the standard pile.
 This ought become a reality soon.

+**ncvisual_stream** currently requires a multimedia engine, which is silly.
+This will change in the near future.

 Sprixels interact poorly with multiple planes, and such usage is discouraged.
 This situation might improve in the future.